 Deschooling will look different for different families.
 Some families may only take a few days to adjust to the flexibility and freedom of homeschooling.
 Other families may require weeks, even months, to feel comfortable with starting a homeschool approach or curriculum.

 Do all new homeschoolers need to deschool?
 No!
 Some families will embrace their newfound freedom and never look back.
-Other families may not be so fortunate.
+Other families may not quite have that experience.

-Until then, I want to leave you with this bit of new homeschooler encouragement: It is perfectly fine to take the time to deschool and help your kids learn to love learning again.
+It’s perfectly fine to take the time to deschool and help your kids learn to love learning again.
 Your deschooling period may not look like anyone else’s-and that’s okay!
 Deschooling may not be easy.
-You may feel like you are not doing enough and that your kids are falling behind.
+You may feel like you’re not doing enough and that your kids are falling behind.

 All of those thoughts and feelings are okay.
 They truly are.
 Your kids will be just fine.
 You will be just fine.